ubais7/Logrhythm-SRPs/WIndows IR/readme.md

 ### command - the command to be executed

-The minimal recomended if your AIE hit something malicious on a host :
+The minimal recommended if your AIE hit something malicious on a host :
  - ipconfig
  - netstat ( -an , -rn )
  - time /t